Cortexia-CH/image-tagging-doc/index.md

   - images with **recognizable number plates**
   - images of **private properties**

+- You should **not** delete images with no litters.
+Just send them without any tags.

 - Tag a litter only if you are sure that you recognized it (no guessing).
 Please use the zoom to see all the details of a litter and make sure to label it correctly.
 You can find how to activate your zoom by clicking on the magnifier icon of the platform.
+- If you see a litter that you cannot recognize (for example if you cannot tell if it is an opaque plastic of food packaging), tag it as **Miscellaneous**. ⚠️ you must be 100% that what you see is an actual litter.

 - The bounding boxes must perfectly fit the litter: there should not be any space between the border and the litter